 Managing breathlessness at home

 How you think and feel about your breathing is important.
-For example, a worrying thought can make you feel anxious and make you feel breathless.
-This could perhaps make you feel panicky and bring on physical symptoms such as a tight chest or fast breathing.
+For example, a worrying thought can make you feel anxious and can make you feel breathless.
+This might make you feel panicky and bring on physical symptoms such as a tight chest or fast breathing.

 When you have a long-term lung condition, you can feel anxious.
-Because being anxious interacts with your physical symptoms and can increase your feelings of breathlessness.
+Being anxious can exacerbate your physical symptoms and can increase your feelings of breathlessness.
 It’s important to talk to your health care professional about what help is available for you.